Cervical Fusion

 Recovery

-After surgery, you’ll need to stay in the hospital for two to three days.
-You will be encouraged to stand and walk the day after surgery.
+You will typically go home on the day of surgery.
 When you’re cleared to go home, you’ll be given exercises to do at home and may be prescribed physical therapy as well.

 It may take up to six months for the bone to completely heal.
 You may need to wear a brace (cervical collar) to keep your spine aligned while healing.
 During that time, you’ll notice your symptoms and mobility gradually improving.